Diseases & Conditions

 Footwear.
 Wearing a shoe with a large toe box will reduce the pressure on the top of the toe.
 High heels are not recommended.
 Your doctor may suggest that you get a stiff-soled shoe with a rocker or roller bottom design.
 Often, a standard shoe with a stiff carbon fiber insert (called a Morton’s extension insert) or metal plate embedded in the sole of the shoe will relieve pain.
 These types of shoe modifications support the foot when you walk and reduce the amount of bend in the big toe, which reduces pain and inflammation.

 Injections.
 A small corticosteroid injection into the MTP joint can be both diagnostic and therapeutic: it is sometimes used to clarify the diagnosis of hallux rigidus, or to treat pain in patients who have not found relief with other nonsurgical treatments but are not good candidates for surgery.
-A corticosteroid injection will not fix the problem, but it has the potential to provide pain relieve for several months.
+A corticosteroid injection will not fix the problem, but it has the potential to provide pain relief for several months.

 Surgical Treatment